pavittarx/free-genai-bootcamp-2025/lang-portal/backend/README.md

 ## API Design

-[GET]
-- /api/words
+- [GET] /api/words
+    - lists all words

+- [GET] /api/words/random
+    - this should take a group_id

-- /api/words/:id
+- [GET] /api/words/search
+    - this should take a search term

-- /api/groups
+- [GET] /api/groups
+    - lists all groups

-- /api/groups/:id
+- [GET] /api/words/groups/:group-id
+    - lists all words from a group

-- /api/words/groups/:group-id  -- joins words and groups tables based on word_groups table and filters by group_id
+    - joins words and groups tables based on word_groups table and filters by group_id

+- [GET] /api/study-activities
-- /api/study-activities -- lists all available study activities
+    - lists all available study activities

+- [POST] /api/sessions
+  - this should take activity_id
+  - this handler should automatically start_time for session

+- [POST] /api/session-activity
+  - this should take session_id
+  - this should take activity_id
+  - the challenge should be added to the session_activity table
+  - the answer should be added to the session_activity table
+  - the input should be added to the session_activity table
+  - the score should be added to the session_activity table
+  - this should be a single row in the table

+- [PUT] /api/sessions
+    - this should allow updating the end_time and score of a session
+- [GET] /api/sessions
-- /api/sessions -- lists all sessions so far
+    - lists details of all sessions
+    - pagination is required
+    - it should also provide study activity name of each session by joining the study_activities table
+- [GET] /api/sessions/:id
+    - lists individual session details
+    - joins sessions and session_activities tables based on session_id
-- /api/sessions/:id -- lists session details including its study activities
+    - lists session details including its study activities

-[POST]
-- /api/sessions
-- /api/session-activity

-[PUT]
-- /api/sessions
+    - no pagination is required.

-- /api/session-activity
+- [DELETE] /api/sessions/
+    - this should delete all sessions
+    - this should also delete all session_activities associated with the sessions

+## Documentation
+- Avoid Littering the codebase with comments.
+- Modify the swagger doc with endpoint changes
+- The swagge doc should exactly match the API
+- No versioning is required, and should not be used in the API
+- All APIs are prefix with /api, documentation should be also follow same
+- Swagger UI should be updated after api documentation
+- There is always only a single user, no authentication/authorisation is required
+- Parameters will be in url/query for GET requests
+- Parameters will be in url/query for  requests
+- Keep parameters in body for POST/PUT requests